THE GUIDE to NEW YORK

 The rooms are decorated in early NYC 19th century landscapes, yet feature modern touches such as the 42 inch LED flat-screens and USB charger points.
 The bathrooms are beautiful, featuring a real vision in marble, with well-lit mirrors, brass fittings, are large beautiful enormous shower, and darling containers that hide away a year’s worth of toiletries.

 The Presidential Suite is a 3,400 sq ft residency, with views of the Empire State feature a marble entrance hall, library, baby grand piano, and a private fitness room.
 Bill Clinton once stayed there when he first ran for the US Presidency in 1992.
 Writer Ernest Hemingway, Hollywood legend Bette Davis and Martin Luther King Jr. have also stayed.
-The hotel is a favourite with royalty, heads of state and the world’s rich when they come to town.
+The hotel is a favorite with royalty, heads of state and the world’s rich when they come to town.

-After a spot of pampering and you will be pleased to know that massage services are the Barclay’s supreme speciality.
+After a spot of pampering and you will be pleased to know that massage services are the Barclay’s supreme specialty.
 NOMI Beauty rules the wellness space at this hotel.
 Choose from a Swedish, deep tissue or targeted sports treatment.
 There’s also a 60-minute signature couples treatment if you are not alone.
 All treatments include collagen skincare masks and scalp massages for extra pampering.

 Like a relaxing drink?
 The Barclay’s Gin Parlour is home to no less than 110 different varieties of Mother’s Ruin.
 If you love gin, you’re in the right place.
 The Signature is the Hive Cocktail – made from locally sourced honey – and is a firm guest favourite, along with a straight shot on the rocks for all the hardcore gin-lovers out there.